Hard sign: Macedonian

-Although Macedonian is closely related to Bulgarian, its writing system does not use the yer.
+Although Macedonian is most closely related to Bulgarian, its writing system does not use the yer.
 During the creation of the modern Macedonian orthography in the late 1944 and the first half of 1945, the yer was one of the subjects of arguments.
 The problem was that the corresponding vowel exists in many dialects of Macedonian, but it is not systematically present in the west-central dialect, the base on which the Macedonian language standard was being developed.

 Among the leaders of the Macedonian alphabet and orthography design team, Venko Markovski argued for using the letter yer, much like the Bulgarian orthography does, but Blaže Koneski was against it.
 An early version of the alphabet promulgated on December 28, 1944, contained the yer, but in the final version of the alphabet, approved in May 1945, Koneski's point of view prevailed, and no yer was used.

 The absence of yer leads to an apostrophe often being used in Macedonian to print texts composed in the language varieties that use the corresponding vowel, such as the Bulgarian writer Konstantin Miladinov's poem Т'га за југ (Тъга за юг).

 Russian

 Modern Russian: hard sign

 In Modern Russian, the letter "ъ" is called the hard sign (твёрдый знак / tvjordyj znak).
-It has no phonetic value of its own and is purely an orthographic device.
+It has no phonetic value of its own and is purely an orthographic device or it doesn't make a sound.
 Its function is to separate a number of prefixes ending in consonants from subsequent morphemes that begin with iotated vowels.
 In native words, it is therefore only seen in front of the letters "я", "е", "ё", and "ю" (ja, je, jo, and ju in English).
 The hard sign marks the fact that the sound [j] continues to be heard separately in the composition.
 For example: